- Project name: Holistic approaches to conserving the purple frog in Kerala through, research and education

 - Active: 2017 - ongoing

-This EDGE project is a continuation of Sandeep’s work on the amphibians of the Western Ghats in Kerala.
+This EDGE project is a continuation of Sandeep’s work on the amphibians of the Western Ghats in Kerala along with his Fellowship project.
 His experience and contacts provide an excellent base for developing and implementing measures for the conservation of this unique and iconic species.

-Sandeep’s EDGE Fellowship project will build on previous research to:
+Sandeep’s EDGE scale up award project will build on his previous Fellowship project plus research to:

 - Assess the distribution, habitat specificity and threats of the purple frog, including disease;